Skip to content

 How are CAT4 results used?

 It is important to perform as well as possible in CAT4 tests.
-Gaining entry into a top set at a top school will give your child a huge advantage in any exams to come all the way up to A-Level.
+Getting into a top set at a good school will give your child a big edge in future exams, right up to A-Level.

 Verbal Reasoning